HQSquantumsimulations/qoqo_qryd/roqoqo-qryd/README.md

 ### Interface to the current QRydDemo WebAPI

-At the moment QRydDemo WebAPI allows access to Quantum Hardware Emulators of different device topology. roqoqo-qryd supports interfacing with the corresponding REST-API (TODO: Link to documentation) with low level calls as well as a high-level backend to qoqo quantum programs.
+At the moment QRydDemo WebAPI allows access to Quantum Hardware Emulators of different device topology. roqoqo-qryd supports interfacing with the corresponding [REST-API](https://api.qryddemo.itp3.uni-stuttgart.de/docs)with low level calls as well as a high-level backend to qoqo quantum programs.
 For this it provides the backend `APIBackend` to evaluate roqoqo quantum programs and the `api_devices` module to represent devices available on the emulators.

 ### QRydDemo specific hardware operations (prototype)